-Internship/Externships
+Art Program Internship/Externships

-As a career-focused institution, the College encourages students to seek opportunities in the form of Internships and Externships.
+As a career-focused institution, the College encourages students in the Art program to seek opportunities in the form of Internships and Externships.
 Students can receive academic credit for approved internships.
 The Career and Internship Placement Coordinator will conduct a site visit and assist in creating a training plan for the internship where credit is involved.
 Internships and Externships require 45 clock hours per credit per semester.
-Student progress will be monitored periodically, and the College reserves the right to terminate the Internship or Externship at any point upon the recommendation of the Internship and Career Placement Coordinator or the Dean of Academic Affairs.
+Student progress will be monitored periodically, and the College reserves the right to terminate the Internship or Externship at any point upon the recommendation of the Career Services Coordinator or the Dean of Academic Affairs.